 Hachiman Hikigaya thrives in this dark and cynical world.
 He has found that it is easier to be apathetic about life as a high school student, so he works hard at finding every possible reason to back up his beliefs–even if they’re false.

 When Hachiman’s essay mocking modern social relationships gets him into trouble, the guidance counselor forces him to join the Volunteer Service Club.
 The club aims to extend a helping hand to any student who seeks their support in achieving their goals and can’t get it anywhere else.
 With Yukino as the only other club member, Hachiman is thrust into an unfamiliar place—facing his friends’ problems head-on and solving them with elegance.
 As he struggles to solve the problems of others, Hachiman finds himself on the road riddled with diffiies.
 His pessimistic perception is his most useful tool for overcoming these challenges and maybe what makes him capable enough to do it in the first place.

 If you like the drama from one of these anime, then the odds are that you’ll enjoy watching both.
 These shows have a trio of leads: an unhelpful guy who’s always sarcastic, a girl leads with her biting wit and cynical attitude towards life, in addition to another character trying their best to be optimistic despite how all hope is lost- or at least they try!
 The laughter never stops when it comes down to this show.

 What are the perks of being an anime student?
-Well, some must gamble their way to the top while others need to work together and kill their teacher.
+Well, some must gamble their way to the top while others need to work together and take the life of their teacher.
 All we have in common is that they’re part of our favorite stories!
 What’s your all-time favorite anime story like The Classroom of Elite students?
 Let us know in the comments.
 We love hearing from you.